Improvement of Spiking Neural Network with Bit Planes and Color Models: Experiments

 In addition, we also evaluated our spike coding scheme in different SNN variants.
 We employ only both grayscale and color image datasets in this part, including MNIST, KMNIST, Fashion-MNIST and CIFAR10.
 We benchmarked against multiple variants of Spiking ResNet\cite{hu2021spiking} with LIF surrogate neurons, which have demonstrated competitive performance in prior work, along with AND and IAND variants of SEW-ResNet18\cite{fang2021deep}.

 In shown in Table \ref{tab:opt_var_compare}, the results reveal that in all of the tested variants, the proposed method consistently achieves a higher accuracy than the baseline.
 The performance gains range from 0.31\% (in the case of SEW-ResNet18 (ADD) on MNIST dataset) to 44.40\% (in the case of Spiking-ResNet50 on Fashion-MNIST).
-Also, Spiking-ResNet variants tend to underperform when compared with SEW-ResNet18 variants.
+Also, Spiking-ResNet variants tend to underperform when compared with SEW-ResNet18 variants when benchmarking under spike-based backpropagation (which had been priorly noted by \cite{fang2021deep} due to gradient instability in previous works and Section \ref{surrogate_grad_bg}).
 The average accuracy values across all datasets show that SEW-ResNet18 (ADD) is the best variant.
 Fang et al. \cite{fang2021deep} also demonstrated that this variant usually achieves superior performance.
 Therefore, in subsequent experiments, we exclusively utilize this variant for benchmarking.